mvp18/UCDR/README.md

 #### 🙏 Acknowledgements

-Several parts of our code have been borrowed from the following repositories:
+Parts of our code have been borrowed from the following repositories:

 - [SEM-PCYC, CVPR'19](https://github.com/AnjanDutta/sem-pcyc)
 - [Doodle to Search, CVPR'19](https://github.com/sounakdey/doodle2search)